PhilippMDoerner/NimStoryFont/README.md

 A re-implementation of the storyfont backend in nim.
 This is a REST-API on top of an sqlite database.

-The dependencies of this project are:
+The nim dependencies of this project are:

 -   Application Server: prologue - https://github.com/planety/prologue
 -   ORM for normal tables: norm - https://github.com/moigagoo/norm